Small batch peanut butter blossoms made with brown butter, dark brown sugar & nutmeg.

 - Add in the brown sugar, egg yolk, milk and vanilla.
 Whisk until well combined.

-- Add in the flour, baking soda and salt.
+- Add in the flour, baking soda, baking powder and salt.
 Fold the mixture together just until no more flour streaks remain.

-- Make the coating by mixing the sugar and nutmeg together in a small bowl.
+- Make the sugar coating by mixing the sugar and nutmeg together in a small bowl.

 - Use a 1.5 tbsp. cookie scoop to dish out the dough, then roll each cookie in the nutmeg sugar.